Vodafone UK: VOXI by Vodafone

 On 9 September 2017, Vodafone launched their VOXI SIM-only plans which offered users under 25 unlimited minutes, texts and endless data to social media websites and apps.
 In 2018 the upper age limit was raised to 30.
-As of November 2018, Voxi has started selling contracted and SIM-free phones.
-In April 2019 the upper age limit was removed by Vodafone meaning that VOXI is now available to all users regardless of their age.
+In November 2018, Voxi started selling contracted and SIM-free phones.
+In April 2019 the upper age limit was removed by Vodafone, meaning that VOXI is available to all users regardless of their age.

-VOXI users gained access to Vodafone's 5G services in October 2019 however access was limited to users on the unlimited plan only.
-Users of lower prices plans gained access to the new technology in September 2020 along with unlimited video streaming.
+VOXI users gained access to Vodafone's 5G services in October 2019, although access was limited to users on the unlimited plan only.
+Users of lower-priced plans gained access to the new technology in September 2020, along with unlimited video streaming.